Fairness Index survey is live. Score your governance system in 5–8 minutes — contribute to the world’s first governance fairness dataset.

 Campus Ambassadors

 6-month fellowship for university students representing CARO on campus.
-450+ applications from 143 campuses.
-New cohort opening soon — follow CARO for notifications.
+450+ applications across Bangladesh.

 392 participants · 247 universities